Child Custody

 Child custody is among the most disputed issues in divorce negotiations.
 Unfortunately, children can become bargaining chips in contentious divorce disputes.
 It is essential for parents to convey the message to their children that both parents love them.
 In Georgia, courts award custody based on the best interests of the children.
-If you are involved in a custody dispute, call Crawford and Boyle, LLC, for help from experienced child custody lawyers in Gwinnett County.
-Based in Monroe, our firm also represents clients throughout Walton and Clarke Counties.
+If you are involved in a custody dispute, call Crawford and Boyle, LLC, for help from experienced child custody lawyers.
+Based in Monroe, our firm also represents clients throughout Georgia.

 Need help with your child custody case?
-Contact Crawford and Boyle, LLC at (678) 726-5400 today for experienced legal advice from our Gwinnett County child custody attorneys.
+Contact Crawford and Boyle, LLC at (678) 680-5000 today for experienced legal advice from our child custody attorneys.

 Types of Child Custody